 Mr Jean-Marc Ayrault, Minister of Foreign Affairs and International Development, made a working visit to Port-au-Prince and Jérémie on 17 and 18 December 2016.

 Mr Jean-Marie Le Guen, Minister of State for Development and Francophonie, carried out a working visit from 6 to 8 February 2017.
 He attended the inauguration ceremony of the President-elect, Mr Jovenel Moïse.

 Mr Jovenel Moïse, President of the Republic of Haiti, was in France from 11 to 13 December 2017.
 He was received at the Élysée Palace by President Emmanuel Macron on 11 December and participated in the One Planet Summit on 12 December 2017.

-Trade between France and Haiti is very limited and stood at €72.7 million in 2018, including €50.5 million in French exports.
+Trade between France and Haiti stood at €72.7 million in 2018, including €50.5 million in French exports.
 Agrifood products represented 31%.
 Industrial products and mechanical equipment and electrical and information technology material account respectively for 33% and 25% of our exports.
 Lastly, automobiles represent 5% of the total.

-In the field of police cooperation, in addition to participating in the MINUSTAH, France is providing long-term support for the professionalization of the Criminal Police.
-Attention is now focused on fighting organized crime, with a regional approach and programmes extended to all of the Greater Antilles.
+In the field of police cooperation, France is providing long-term support for the professionalization of the Haitian National Police.
+Attention is also focused on fighting organized crime, with a regional approach and programmes extended to all of the Greater Antilles.

 French food aid (€3 million in 2021) is now entirely concentrated on local purchasing, which aims to build the capacity of Haitian farmers, with produce then allocated to the national school cafeteria programme.
 Since the 1990s, French territorial communities overseas and in metropolitan France have been very involved in Haiti.